fastrizwaan/flatpak-wine32/README.md

-# flatpak-wine: Wine 6.0 Vanilla and Proton-6.4-GE-1 inside flatpak apps
+# flatpak-wine: Wine 5.0.x Vanilla and Proton-6.4-GE-1 inside flatpak apps
+Most games work with 5.0.4 and rest will run with Proton.
+So, install both.

 ## Play 32 and 64 bit wine games from your disk using wine inside flatpak
 ### Only Requirements is flathub and its runtimes

 Run windows 32bit/64bit games easily.
 1. uses WINEPREFIX=\~/.Proton-64-GE-1 and WINEPREFIX=\~/.wine-x86_64
-2. winetricks also included as gui app, or use CLI to install, e.g., **flatpak run org.winehq.wine-x86_64 winetricks d3dx9 corefonts xinput**
+2. winetricks also included as gui app, or use CLI to install, e.g., **flatpak run org.winehq.wine-x86_64 winetricks d3dx9 xna31 allcodecs corefonts xinput**
 3. commandline **flatpak run org.winehq.wine-x86_64 <exe file>**

 #### Features